WindyPrimnoia/windyprimnoia.github.io/_posts/2025-07-20-Chirpy Starter Difficulty.md

 # Finally, after 4 hours of debugging, I can install this theme.

 if you are trying to use chirpy, after you did the [_Option 1.
 Using the Starter (Recommended)_](https://chirpy.cotes.page/posts/getting-started/#option-1-using-the-starter-recommended), go to
+`.github/workflows/pages-deploy.yml`{: .filepath}.
-`.github/workflows/pages-deploy.yml`{: .filepath}. and edit this line
+and you will find this
 ```yml
 jobs:
   build: